This page shows how you can install Pybricks on the BOOST Move Hub, the City Hub, and the Technic Hub using the Pybricks Code interface.

 If connection issues continue to persist, please describe the problem on our support page.

-This section is only intended for developers who want to try the latest features.
-Some features may not work.
-To revert to a stable version, just install the firmware as you normally would.
+This section is only intended for advanced users who want to try the very latest features or fixes.
+Many features may not work.
+To revert to a stable or beta version, just re-install the firmware as you normally would.

-Pybricks Code automatically provides the latest stable and tested firmware.
+Pybricks automatically provides the latest stable and tested firmware.

-To get a more recent version, log in to GitHub and go to
+To get the most recent firmware build, log in to GitHub and go to

 our latest builds.

-Click on the desired build and go to
+Click on the desired build and scroll down to

 Download the firmware ZIP archive for your hub.
-To install it, drag this file
+To install it, drag the ZIP

-onto the firmware update button in Pybricks Code.
-The update now proceeds as
+file onto the firmware button in Pybricks Code (instead of just